ronnie012/assured-life-client/README.md

 # AssuredLife - Life Insurance Management Platform _ Client

-assuredLifeDbUpgraded is a modern, full-stack web application designed to streamline the process of purchasing and managing life insurance policies.
+AssuredLife is a modern, full-stack web application designed to streamline the process of purchasing and managing life insurance policies.
 It provides a secure, responsive, and role-based platform for customers, agents, and administrators.

 ## Live Site's Link